pcgeek86/azure-powershell-extensions/README.md

 ## Snippets

 The AzureExt module provides a number of useful PowerShell code snippets that can be used in the PowerShell Integrated Scripting Editor (ISE).
+Snippets are provided for things such as:

+- JSON declaration of Azure Resource Manager (ARM) resources
+  - For example, you could build an ARM JSON Template in a PowerShell here-string, without leaving the ISE
+- Deploy an Azure Resource Manager (ARM) JSON Template

 To utilize these code snippets, run the following commands:

 ```
 Import-Module -Name AzureExt;